Updated March 2026 | By Jake Mercer, ToolShed Tested

 Because brushless motors are electronically controlled, manufacturers can add features that are impossible with brushed designs:

-- Kickback detection — the drill can stop if a bit binds suddenly
+- Kickback detection -- the drill can stop if a bit binds suddenly, protecting both the user and the workpiece from sudden rotational shock.

-- Variable output modes — some tools offer preset modes for different materials
+- Variable output modes -- some tools offer preset modes for different materials, optimizing the power curve for wood, metal, or masonry applications.

 FAQ